Riverscapes Network Models

 Quantifies the amount that reaches are confined by valley margins, outputting left and right confined margins as well as constriction ratios.

-Synthesizes metrics from all the other production grade tools in the waterfall and combines them into a single, wholistic dataset for looking at riverscapes health.
+Synthesizes metrics from all the other production grade tools in the waterfall and combines them into a single, holistic dataset for assessing riverscapes health.

 The Waterfall

-The Riverscapes Consortium production-grade tools listed above can be chained together to create a "waterfall" that produces a riverscapes project.
-The Riverscapes Context tool is the first tool in the waterfall, and it is used to create a series of riverscapes projects focused on different aspects of riverscape health.
+The Riverscapes Consortium riverscapes network models listed above can be chained together to create a "waterfall".
+The Riverscapes Context model is the first in the waterfall, and it is used to pull together data focused on different aspects of riverscape health.
 All models depend on this initial Riverscapes Context project that collects together the prerequisite national datasets for a given watershed.
 The dependencies of the other tools are shown in the waterfall diagram below.

-The Riverscapes Metric Engine synthesizes metrics from the other tools to create a comprehensive assessment of riverscape health based on Discrete and Integrated Geographic Objects (DGO and IGO respectively).
+The Riverscapes Metric Engine synthesizes metrics from upstream models to create a comprehensive assessment of riverscape health based on Discrete and Integrated Geographic Objects (DGO and IGO respectively).